learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 ## The cost function

-Just like in the last lab, the activation in the last layer provides us with the preditions on all the samples.
+Just like in the last lab, the activation in the last layer provides us with the predictions on all the samples.
 The activations were denoted as $a^{[2] (i)}$ in the last lab (where we had one hidden layer), here they are
 $a^{[L] (i)}$, or our vectorized $A^{[L]}$ output from `L_model_forward`.
 The resulting cross-entropy cost, J, is essentially the same:

 $$J = -\frac{1}{m} \sum\limits_{i = 1}^{m} (y^{(i)}\log\left(a^{[L] (i)}\right) + (1-y^{(i)})\log\left(1- a^{[L](i)}\right)) $$